Rahimatpur: Administration

 Rahimatpur municipal council was established in 1853.
 It is the 2nd oldest municipal council in India.

 Culture

 Rahimatpur is the place of birth of the famous Marathi playwright Vasant Kanetkar who wrote the Marathi play "Raigadaala Jevha Jaag Yete".
 Marathi poet Kavi Girish was his father.
 Actress Jyoti Subhash also belongs to this place.
-Rahimatpur's biggest fair is celebrated on Sharad Purnima every year.
+Rahimatpur's biggest fair is celebrated on Sharad Purnima-Kojagiri Yatra every year.